Ilan Volkov: Biography

-Volkov has made a speciality of recording long-unperformed or never before recorded works by neglected artists.
-He himself has spoken of his affinity with music written "between 1909 and the 20s".
-Volkov has made several recordings for the Hyperion label.
+Volkov has made a specialty of recording long-unperformed or never before recorded works by neglected artists.
+He has spoken of his affinity with music written between 1909 and the (19)20s.
+He has made several recordings for the Hyperion label.

 Volkov and his partner Maya Dunietz have a daughter, Nadia, born in August 2007 in Israel.
 In Tel Aviv, Volkov and the jazz musician Assif Tsahar have established the performing venue Levontine 7.

+Activism

+In September 2025, after a concert at Royal Albert Hall in London, Volkov condemned Israel's war on Gaza as well as the destruction and high civilian casualties.
+He also urged for an intervention by the international community, stating that Israelis, Jews, and Palestinians "won't be able to stop this alone."

+On 19 September, Volkov was arrested by Israeli police during a protest at the Gaza–Israel border, calling for an end of the genocide in Gaza stating, "We need to stop the genocide now.
+It's ruining everyone's lives.
+Stop it."